nextflow-io/nextflow/docs/spack.rst

 This allows Nextflow applications to build packages from source on the compute infrastructure in use, whilst taking advantage of the configuration flexibility provided by Nextflow.
-With appropriate options, this permits to build binaries that are optimised for the local CPU micro-architecture and that can run with improved performance.
+At facilities, such as certain HPC centres, where Spack has been configured by the administrators, this results in optimised builds without user intervention.
+With appropriate options, this also permits end users to customise binary optimisations.

 Prerequisites